tencentyun/intlcloud-documents/product_new/安全产品中心/BGP 高防包/产品简介/产品优势_intl_en.md

-Anti-DDoS Pro is a paid service to improve the DDoS protection capability of cloud products such as CVM, CLB, and NAT gateway in Tencent Cloud.
+Anti-DDoS Pro is a paid service which can enhance DDoS protection capabilities of Tencent Cloud services such as CVM, CLB, and NAT gateway.
 It has the following strengths:
 ## One-Click Access
-With the simple configuration feature, users do not need to change IP addresses.
-Once purchased, it takes only a few minutes to bind it to the cloud product’s IP address for protection.
+Anti-DDoS Pro is easy to access and requires no business changes on your end.
+After you purchase an instance, it only takes you a couple of minutes to get started.
+You only need to bind it to the Tencent Cloud services you want to protect.

 ## Massive Protection Resources
-Exclusive support of 30-line BGP access to the protection node and up to 300Gbps protection bandwidth helps easily defend against DDoS attacks, meeting the high security and stability demands of large-scale events such as major sales promotion and launch activities.
+Utilizing BGP protection bandwidth, Anti-DDoS Pro can provide BGP protection capability of up to 300 Gbps, meeting the high requirements for security and stability of critical business such as promotion and launch events.

-## Leading Cleaning Capability
+## Leading Cleansing Capability
-Utilizing Tencent Cloud's powerful proprietary protective clusters and with the aid of a smart AI engine, Anti-DDoS Advanced continuously optimizes multi-dimensional algorithms such as protection policies, IP profiling, behavior pattern analysis and cookie challenges to accurately clean attacking traffic and protect customer business in real time.
+Leveraging the powerful protective clusters developed by Tencent and multi-dimensional algorithms, such as IP profiling, behavior pattern analysis, and cookie challenges, Anti-DDoS Pro can accurately and promptly detect attack traffic.
+With the aid of a smart AI engine that continuously optimizes the algorithms, Anti-DDoS Pro is also flexible in coping with attack tricks.

 ## Fast Speed and Reliability
 With a 30-line BGP network encompassing ISPs across Mainland China, Anti-DDoS Pro features an average protection delay of less than 30 ms.

 ## Cost Optimization
-Anti-DDoS Pro offers a “base protection + elastic protection” combo package.
-This package offers elastic protection only when needed and charges by the actual attacking traffic, helping reduce your daily protection costs.
+Anti-DDoS Pro offers a “base protection + elastic protection” combo package where you are only charged by the amount of actual attack traffic.
+When the attack traffic exceeds the basic protection bandwidth, it provides elastic protection to ensure the continuance of your business.
+Such seamless transition requires no additional devices and configuration on your side, reducing your daily protection costs.

-## Rich Attack Defense Report
+## Detailed Defense Report
-The report provides accurate, detailed real-time statistics and automatic packet capturing that allows you to trace and analyze the attacks.
+Anti-DDoS Pro can generate accurate and detailed defense reports.
+It can also capture attack packets automatically for troubleshooting.